 AU Falcon fans on a down flow radiator

 The best value for money option is AU Falcon fans.
 Unfortunately the lip near the chassis rail needs to be trimmed to make them fit.
 I have also heard of people squashing the shroud between the lips on the chassis rails and trimming the blades of the fans so they do not touch the shroud.
 I have been told that each AU fan is rated around 1900 cfm and draw 20 amps.
-The AU fans cost around $250 for factory original.
-There are cheaper copies available however they are not as powerful.
+The AU fans cost around $250 for factory fans with Bosch motors.
+There are aftermarket copies available however they doe not used the same motor and are not as powerful.
 The brackets are cut off the fan shroud and 12 mm is trimmed from the depth of the shroud to move the fans closer to the radiator.
 The fans are mounted upside down on a V8 Holden radiator and the right way up on a Chev radiator.

 Ford Mondeo fans on a down flow radiator

 The Ford Mondeo fans will fit without modification to the chassis rail lips.
 They are more expensive than AU fans and not as powerful.
-I have seen Ford Mondeo fans being sold on eBay as "Twin Shrouded Thermo Fan" recently for between $150 and $200.
-They may just be copies with inferior fans like the AU Falcon copies or the could be OEM.
+I have seen Ford Mondeo fans sold on eBay now and then as "Twin Shrouded Thermo Fan" for between $150 and $200.
+They may just be copies with inferior motors like the AU Falcon copies or they could be OEM.

 Twin Derale 16926 on a down flow radiator